tangle-network/zk-SaaS/README.md

 can be found in `./scripts/prod_net_example.sh`.
 This example network sets up the nodes, then performs a protocol where each node sends its ID to the king, then, the king sums the IDs and returns the result to each client.

+## Integration
+An example integration occurring against a blockchain can be found in our [gadget](https://github.com/webb-tools/gadget).
+Here we hook up the mpc-net to an existing gossip network for a Substrate blockchain.

+## License
+This library is released under the MIT License.